microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingAutoSuggest/README.md

 ### Note:
 Change TargetFramework in Microsoft.Bing.Autosuggest.Samples.csproj to `netcoreapp1.1` if you have .NET Framework version 2.1.2.

-If your version is older, run:
+If your version is older, change it as follows:

 **Current**
 ````